 We then stayed at the country house until checkout time to have some R&R time: some tea, meditation and swimming.

-After so many viewpoints it was finally time for us to learn more about wine production in this region and we decided to stop at Quinta do Tedo to get educated.
+After so many viewpoints, it was finally time for us to learn more about wine production in this region and we decided to stop at Quinta do Tedo to get educated.
 This wine estate has some very unique views of the region and in addition to the Douro river, there’s a great view of the Tedo river (a smaller river that becomes a tributary into the Douro).
 The visit lasted about one hour and included 3 tastings, which was great.
-The quinta als offers tours without tasting if you aren’t a wine drinker.
+The Quinta also offers tours without tasting if you aren’t a wine drinker.
 After the tour and some pictures taken from the wine estates, we decided to enjoy the golden hour by taking an hour long walk around the property using a wonderful trail that the wine estate has made available to its customers.

 As our day was winding down, we drove for one last view point at Miradouro São Leonardo de Galafura which was a bit out of our way back home but was worth the stop.
 We reached Porto at the end of the day with great memories of our getaway!